NDA (song): Background and release

 On April 27, 2021, Eilish announced her second studio album Happier Than Ever for release on July 30.
-Preceding the release of "NDA", Eilish became the subject of critical media coverage, which the media described as originating from "cancel culture".
-Several old video clips of her began to receive media attention.
-In one video, Eilish, then in her early teens, is seen lip-syncing to a song by Tyler, the Creator which includes the anti-Asian slur "chink", for which Eilish later apologized.
-She was also criticized for other clips which allegedly show her using a blaccent and AAVE.
-She was accused of queerbaiting after the release of the music video for her previous single "Lost Cause" (2021), which viewers believed had "sapphic" undertones.
-Eilish responded by posting photos to Instagram with the caption "I like girls", later stating in an interview that she considers her sexuality to be her own private business.
 "NDA" was announced via an Instagram post by Eilish, alongside a music video, on July 1, 2021.
 She additionally revealed the cover art for the single, which features double image of her.
 Two days before the song's release, Eilish posted a short snippet of it on Instagram.
-The song was released to digital download and streaming media on July 9, 2021, as the fifth single from Happier Than Ever.
-Additionally, it was serviced to Italian radio airplay the same day.
-On July 20, 2021, the song impacted alternative and mainstream radio formats in the United States.
+The song was released to digital download and streaming media on July 9, as the fifth single from Happier Than Ever.
+The same day, it was serviced to Italian radio airplay by Universal Music Group, while the UK pop-format BBC Radio 1 added it to its "A List".
+On July 13, the song impacted alternative and mainstream radio formats in the United States.
 Along with the release of the album, the lyric video of the song was uploaded to Eilish's official YouTube channel.